 That is to say, in the cases in which the marriage or civil union is already registered in another country, you will simply have to present the marriage certificate and make the application for the residence permit.
 (It is important that, for the certificate to be valid, it must have been issued in any country of the European Union).

-But, in case you have not yet legally formalized your relationship, it is totally possible to enter Spain, register the civil partnership or get married with the EU citizen, and get the EU card afterwards.
+But, in case you have not yet legally formalized your relationship, it is totally possible to enter Spain, register a civil partnership or get married to an EU citizen, and get the EU card afterward.

 And without the need to leave Spain at any time!